anil-ganti/CC-climate-tech/transportation_inclass_activity.md

 ---

-# Carbon Fiber and Vehicle Lightweighting
+# Group 3: Carbon Fiber and Vehicle Lightweighting

 ## Overview
 Explore how carbon fiber (CF) and other lightweight materials can reduce emissions by improving vehicle fuel efficiency.
 Analyze the barriers to widespread adoption of CF.